eellpp/pubScratchpad/health/medical/heart/bp.md

 - leafy green vegetables

+**Exceess fluid in body**
+The extra fluid in your body can raise your blood pressure and force your heart to work harder.
+It can also make it hard for you to breathe.
+Most of your body is made up of water.
+The body uses minerals like sodium and potassium to help organs such as your heart, kidneys, and liver balance how much water you need.

 **Aerobic exercise** :
 Activities like walking, jogging, swimming, and cycling are excellent for cardiovascular health and blood pressure control.
 Strength training: